About Me

 Outreach and EDI

-Outreach and equity work is is one of my core passions in order to challenge stereotypes of who can be a scientist, increase science literacy, and provide educational experiences to minoritized and low socio-economic students who would not otherwise have such opportunities.
-I'm committed to building a more inclusive research community and aim to actively shape the culture of our community and help open doors for people who have too often been excluded.
-Below, I've summarized a few projects I’ve led or contributed to, focused on expanding access, mentorship, and advocacy in astronomy.
+Outreach and equity work are among my core passions.
+I am committed to challenging stereotypes of who can be a scientist, increasing science literacy, and providing educational experiences to minoritized and low socio-economic students who would not otherwise have such opportunities.
+I strive to build a more inclusive research community and aim to actively shape the culture of our community and help open doors for people who have too often been excluded.
+Below, I've summarized a few projects I've led or contributed to, focused on expanding access, mentorship, and advocacy in astronomy.

 Coding the Cosmos